 South Florida isn’t necessarily known for its surfer scene.
 The waves just aren’t that massive or dramatic here.
 They are usually these little undulating lumps that hardly last for a nice ride.
 But that’s just enough surf for the mellow, echoey sounds of Miami’s Mo’Booty.
+(Update: the band changed its name to Haute Tension in 2018).

 A play on the band’s guitarist and singer, Alexandre Merbouti, Mo’Booty began as a solo project for the musician, whose previous project was Booty and the Browns.
 He is also involved in groovy shoegaze band Seafoam Walls and punk rock four-piece The Bearings.